Ayan-dot/qi-interpreter/grammar.md

 - Calls
 - Operators

-The combination of these effectively creates the body of the Qi program, and dictates how actions are taken and what exactly the program does in essence.
+The combination of these effectively creates the body of the `qlang` program, and dictates how actions are taken and what exactly the program does in essence.